gsantner/markor/README.md

 </a>
 </div></br>

 Markor is a TextEditor for Android.
 This project aims to make an editor that is versatile, flexible, and lightweight.
 Markor utilizes simple markup formats like Markdown and todo.txt for note-taking and list management.
-Markor is versatile at working with text, it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots of more.
-Created files are interoptable with any other plaintext software on any platform.Markor is using open formats and is free software, openly developed and accepts community contributions.
+Markor is versatile at working with text; it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots of more.
+Created files are interoptable with any other plaintext software on any platform.
+Markor is using open formats and is free software, openly developed and accepts community contributions.

 ## Features
 📝 Create notes and manage your to-do list using simple markup formats
-<br/>🌲 Work completely offline - whenever, wherever
+<br/>🌲 Work completely offline -- whenever, wherever
 <br/>👌 Compatible with any other plaintext software on any platform -- edit with notepad or vim, filter with grep, convert to PDF or create a zip archive
 <br/>
-<br/>🖍 Syntax Highlighting and format related actions -- quick insert pictures and to-do
+<br/>🖍 Syntax Highlighting and format related actions -- quickly insert pictures and to-dos
 <br/>👀 Convert, preview, and share documents as HTML and PDF
 <br/>
 <br/>📚 Notebook: Store all documents on a common filesystem folder